India not too worried about Trump's tariff move, will respond only at negotiation table: sources - BusinessToday

 The response from New Delhi comes after Trump announced a 25% tariff on all goods imported from India, effective August 1, along with an unspecified penalty linked to India’s trade with Russia.
 Despite the escalation, Indian officials indicated a measured approach.

-They drew historical perspective to underline confidence in India's current global position.
+They drew a historical perspective to underline confidence in India's current global position.
 "When we did nuclear testing, so many sanctions were put on us.
 Then, we were a small economy.
 Today, we are such a self-sufficient economic power, why should we worry now?”

+Union Minister of Commerce and Industry Piyush Goyal also confirmed that the government is evaluating the situation and engaging stakeholders.
+"The Ministry of Commerce and Industry is holding talks with exporters, industries, and all stakeholders and gathering information on their assessment of this issue,” he said while speaking in the Lok Sabha.

+"Government gives utmost priority to the safeguarding of welfare of farmers, labourers, entrepreneurs, industrialists, exporters, MSMEs, and stakeholders of the industrial sector.
+We will take all necessary steps to safeguard our national interest," Goyal added.

 Trump, in his remarks earlier this week, sharply criticised India’s trade posture and ties with Russia: "I don't care what India does with Russia.
 They can take their dead economies down together, for all I care," he said.
 "We have done very little business with India, their tariffs are too high, among the highest in the world."